The Essential Histogram: Optimal detection of features

-Furthermore, in the case where the underlying distribution itself is a histogram (i.e. has a piecewise constant density), we have an explicit control on the number of modes: \begin{theorem} Assume that cdf $F$ has a piecewise constant density $f = \sum_{k = 0}^K c_k 1_{(\tau_k,\tau_{k+1}]}$, with $-\infty < \tau_0 < \cdots < \tau_{K+1} < \infty$.
-Then (i) for the essential histogram $h$ (with cdf $H$) in~\eqref{eq:adj_ess_hist} it controls overestimating the number of bins
+Furthermore, in the case where the underlying distribution itself is a histogram (i.e. has a piecewise constant density), we have an explicit control on the number of modes: \begin{theorem} Assume that distribution function $F$ has a piecewise constant density $f = \sum_{k = 0}^K c_k 1_{(\tau_k,\tau_{k+1}]}$, with $-\infty < \tau_0 < \cdots < \tau_{K+1} < \infty$.
+Then for the essential histogram $h$ (with distribution function $H$) in~\eqref{eq:adj_ess_hist} it controls overestimating the number of bins

 Furthermore, we define